newjersey/navigator.business.nj.gov/content/src/display-content/onboarding/starting/legal-structure.md

 ---
 ## Legal Structure

-Your businesses’ legal structure can have a large impact on taxes, financing, liability, and closure of your business.
+Your businesses’ `legal structure|legal-structure-learn-more` can have a large impact on taxes, financing, liability, and closure of your business.
 We strongly suggest doing research on the best legal structure for your business.

-While your legal structure influences your business roadmap, you can make a selection now and always change it later. `Learn more about legal structures|legal-structure-learn-more` .
+Select a legal structure for your Navigator profile below.
+Making a selection will not form your business, it will help us create your personalized checklist.
+You can change your intended legal structure anytime before formally filing it with the NJ Department of Treasury.